ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 ### 2.4 TriggerFanOut

 The TriggerFanOut is special in the sense that it does not compute anything, but reads multiple independent poll-type inputs when a trigger arrived, and pushes them out.
 In contrast to an ApplicationModule or one of the data fan-outs, their data validities are not connected.
-The trigger conceptually has data type 'void', so it cannot be invalid.

 * 2.4.1 The TriggerFanOut instantiates one DataFaultCounter for each input variable.
 * 2.4.2 The connection code associates the input and all corresponding outputs to the correct DataFaultCounter.
+* \anchor dataValidity_2_4_3 2.4.3 Although the trigger conceptually has data type 'void', it can also be `faulty` \ref dataValidity_comment_2_4_3 "(*)".
+An invalid trigger will result be processed, but all data that is being read out is flagged as `faulty`.

 ### 2.5 Interaction with exception handling

 See @ref spec_execptionHandling.

-* 2.5.1 Like the MetaDataPropagatingRegisterDecorator, also the ExceptionHandlingDecorators of the module inputs are associated with the DataFaultCounter.
-* 2.5.2 If a device accessor throws an exception, the ExceptionHandlingDecorator also increases the data fault counter, and decreases it once the device is available again.
+* 2.5.1 When creating the objects, ApplicationCore takes care that the MetaDataPropagatingRegisterDecorator is always placed around the ExceptionHandlingDecorators.
+Like this a `faulty` flag raised by the ExceptionHandlingDecorator is automatically picked up by the MetaDataPropagatingRegisterDecorator.
-* 2.5.3 The first failing read returns with the old data and the 'faulty' flag.
-Like this the flag is propagates to the outputs.
-Only further reads might block.
+* 2.5.2 The first failing read returns with the old data and the 'faulty' flag.
+Like this the flag is propagated to the outputs.
+Only further reads might freeze until the device is available again.

 ### Comments:

 * to 2.1 The MetaDataPropagatingRegisterDecorator also propagates the version number, not only the data validity flag.
 Hence it's not called DataValidityPropagatingRegisterDecorator.
 * to 2.3.3 If there would be some outputs which are still valid if a particular input is faulty it means that they are not connected to that input.
 This usualy is an indicator that the module is doing unrelated things and should be split.
 * to 2.3.3 A change of the data validity in the DataFaultCounter does not automatically change the validity on all outputs.
 A module might not always write all of its outputs.
 If the DataFaultCounter reports 'faulty', those outputs which are not written stay valid.
 This is correct because their calculation was not affected by the faulty data yet.
 And if an output which has faulty data is not updated when the data validity goes back to 'ok' it also stays 'faulty', which is correct as well.

+* \anchor dataValidity_comment_2_4_3 \ref dataValidity_2_4_3 "to 2.4.3"  A void variable can be invalid if the sending device fails, hence there is no new data, and then a heartbeat times out and raises an exception.
+This will result in a void variable with data validity `faulty` because it does not originate form a recevied message.